yllumi/dploy-red/README.md

 ## Multiple environments
 Most of the times we have to work on different environments (dev, stage, production…).
-With _DPLOY_ is really easy to make multiple deploys using a single command.
+With _DPLOY RED_ is really easy to make multiple deploys using a single command.
 All you need to do is create different configurations on your `dploy.yaml` file, like this:

 ```
 dev: